 Acadian flycatchers start arriving in Missouri in late April.
 Cup nests straddle between two forked branches of trees, away from the trunk, in mature deciduous woods, usually near water or in ravines, or in wetlands.
 The shallow nests are made of grasses, bark fibers, and other fine materials held together with spider webs or caterpillar silk.
 Often, leaves or other detritus dangle randomly below the nest from silk strands.
 Clutches comprise 1–4 eggs, which are incubated 13–15 days.
 Young begin to fledge another 13–15 days after hatching.
 Acadian flycatchers begin to leave our state in mid-September and have all departed by mid-October.
 Winters are spent in Nicaragua, Costa Rica, Panama, Ecuador, Colombia, and Venezuela.
 Acadian flycatchers can live to be more than 12 years old.

 Acadia was the name of the French colony that existed in today’s eastern Canada and New England, established long before the British acquired the territory.
 It included parts of Quebec, the Maritime provinces, and some of Maine.
-(Longfellow’s poem “Evangeline,” which used to be required reading in schools, was based on Acadian culture.)
+(You may have heard of Longfellow’s poem “Evangeline”; it was based on Acadian culture.)
 Although genus Empidonax is now known to comprise some 15 species, at first it was thought to be a single species.
 The first specimen was found in Nova Scotia, so it was called the “Acadian flycatcher.”
 But after the various species were divided up, the bird called Acadian flycatcher today isn’t even known from that region.